xinu-os/xinu/docs/projects/Curses.rst

    {{Historical}}

-`Ncurses <http://en.wikipedia.org/wiki/Ncurses>`__ is a programming library API for implementing text user interfaces.
-Currently, XINU's interface for output is limited to sequential lines of output using the `TTY driver <TTY_Driver>`__ and `serial driver <UART_Driver>`__.
+:wikipedia`Ncurses` is a programming library API for implementing text user interfaces.
+Currently, XINU's interface for output is limited to sequential lines of output using the :doc:`TTY driver
+</features/TTY-Driver>` and :doc:`serial driver </mips/UART-Driver>`.
 The addition of an ncurses library in XINU would allow for more advanced text based interfaces.

 Why it is called curses
 -----------------------